DalbertSun1/CS180_Project5/README.md

 # CS180_Project5
 CS 18000 Project 5

 1. In order to compile and run our project, you need to first compile each of the classes on Vocareum.
-Then open Login.java and run it.
+Then, you need to run DentistServer.java followed by DentistClient.java.
 Once you run it you can go through the prompts that pop up and follow our project as a user.
 2. Dalbert Sun submitted the Vocareum Workspace.
 Vihaan Chadha sumbitted the report.
 3. Detailed description of each class: